dwstephens/ESI-OpenFoam-in-Azure/README.md

 yum -y groupinstall "Development Tools" "X Window System"
 ```

-# Task2 - Install OpenFOAM v1806 on the VM
+## Task3 - Install OpenFOAM v1806 on the VM

-Install OpenFOAM
 You can get the source directly from https://www.openfoam.com/releases/openfoam-v1806/ .
 This version (OpenFOAM plus) is maintained and supported by OpenCFD limited.
 Or you can download from Azure Blob Storage :
 ```